codeeno/valheim-terraform/README.md

 This terraform code sets up a Valheim server on AWS, based on [mbround18's valheim docker image](https://github.com/mbround18/valheim-docker).
 The following resources are created:

-* VPC with just one public subnet
+* VPC with one public subnet
 * EC2 instance
 * ECS cluster and Task Definition
 * EFS for storing server/saves/backups files